 Spicy Fried Rice

 This is another one of our favorite recipes because you can add almost anything to it.
-It's useful when you want to use all the random ingredients in your fridge, or when you want to warm up on a cold night.📆 Created on April 19, 2020.
+It's useful when you want to use all the random ingredients in your fridge, or when you want to warm up on a cold night.📆 Last updated on April 19, 2020.
+Created on April 19, 2020.

 This is another one of our favorite recipes because you can add almost anything to it.
 It's useful when you want to use all the random ingredients in your fridge, or when you want to warm up on a cold night.

-In the mortar and pestle put the Salt, Red Pepper Flakes, diced Garlic and 1tsp of the Oil.
+In the mortar and pestle put the Salt, Red Pepper Flakes, diced Garlic and 1/2 of the Sesame Oil.
 Work it around until it's well mixed and is fragrant.

 Add the rice, watch out for splashing if the rice is wet.
 Let the rice cook for 3-4 minutes, getting nice and crispy.

-Add the mortar and pestle mixture, Soy Sauce, and Gochujang or Sriracha and mix vigorously.
+Add the mortar and pestle mixture, Soy Sauce, and Gochujang (or Sriracha), the Mirin, Sesame Oil, Oyster Sauce, Honey and mix vigorously.
 Once everything is mixed, push the rice to the side of the pan and pour the beaten eggs into the empty area.
 Keep stirring the eggs as they cook, being careful not to burn them.
 Once they are firm, start breaking them up and mix them into the rice.

 Once everything is mixed, serve immediately.